 This course is designed to help clinicians, physicists and radiographers to develop programmes for the clinical implementation of image guided radiotherapy.
-The course has been awarded 20 RCR Category I CPD credits from The Royal College of Radiologists CPD scheme.
+The course has been awarded 19 RCR Category I CPD credits under The Royal College of Radiologists CPD scheme.
 In 2017 it received 20 CPD credit- points from The European Federation of Organisations for Medical Physics.

 The curriculum covers many practical aspects and includes hands-on practical sessions, image matching, QA and dosimetry.
 It is recommended that a team of oncologist, physicist and radiographer from the same centre attend together.

 The course is for three days and included in the cost are a set of lecture notes, a CD of the presentations, lunches, refreshments, cheese and wine and a course dinner on the evening of Thursday 8 February 2018.

 Day one: Introduces multi-modality and functional imaging for the delivery of complex radiotherapy, as well as an introduction to the principles of IGRT.

 Download the course brochure and registration form (PDF) for detailed course information.